Events

 • Be a student or

-• Be a recent graduate (in the last 3 years ie graduated by July 2021) or
+• Be a recent graduate (in the last 3 years) or

 • Be a qualified archivist, currently out-of-employment (this excludes consultants and freelancers) or